-- Data showed patient outcomes were at or above average when compared to those locally. - Staff assessed needs and delivered care in line with current evidence based guidance. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of patient's needs.
+- Data showed patient outcomes were comparable to those locally. - Staff assessed needs and delivered care in line with current evidence based guidance. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of patient's needs.